-What OpenAI Ads actually is
+What ChatGPT Ads actually is

-OpenAI Ads is a paid placement system that lives inside ChatGPT’s Free and Go consumer experiences in the United States.
-When a user has a conversation with commercial intent — researching a CRM, comparing running shoes, planning a trip — ChatGPT can surface a clearly labeled sponsored recommendation alongside its organic answer.
+ChatGPT Ads (officially branded by OpenAI as “ads in ChatGPT” or “OpenAI Ads”) is a paid placement system that runs inside ChatGPT’s Free and Go consumer experiences in the United States.
+When a user has a conversation with commercial intent, like researching a CRM, comparing running shoes, or planning a trip, ChatGPT can surface a clearly labeled sponsored recommendation alongside its organic answer.
 Pro, Business, Enterprise, and Edu accounts do not see ads.

 OpenAI began testing inside the U.S. for logged-in adult users on Free and Go plans in late 2025 and confirmed the move publicly on January 16, 2026.
 The next four months were a steady drumbeat of platform maturity:

-- February 2026 — Personalized ads turn on by default for users with memory enabled.
+- February 2026.
+Personalized ads turn on by default for users with memory enabled.

-- April 21, 2026 — Cost-per-click bidding goes live alongside the existing CPM model.
+- April 21, 2026.
+Cost-per-click bidding goes live alongside the existing CPM model.

-- April 30, 2026 — OpenAI’s U.S. privacy policy is updated to formalize the sharing of certain user data with outside marketing partners.
+- April 30, 2026.
+OpenAI’s U.S. privacy policy is updated to formalize the sharing of certain user data with outside marketing partners.

-- May 2026 — The self-serve Ads Manager opens in beta to all U.S. advertisers, with new ecosystem partnerships announced including Pacvue, Kargo, and StackAdapt, plus tech integrations with Criteo and Adobe and agency partners WPP and Publicis Groupe.
+- May 2026.
+The self-serve Ads Manager opens in beta to all U.S. advertisers, with new ecosystem partnerships announced including Pacvue, Kargo, and StackAdapt, plus tech integrations with Criteo and Adobe and agency partners WPP and Publicis Groupe.

-How OpenAI Ads work — the mechanics
+How ChatGPT Ads work — the mechanics

 There are three creative formats live or in testing today:

-- SearchGPT placements — sponsored cards in the AI-synthesized answer surface that ChatGPT now uses for shopping and research-style queries.
+- SearchGPT placements.
+Sponsored cards in the AI-synthesized answer surface that ChatGPT now uses for shopping and research-style queries.

-- Conversational thread ads — sponsored cards inside standard chats when commercial intent is detected.
+- Conversational thread ads.
+Sponsored cards inside standard chats when commercial intent is detected.

-- Visual ad cards — a logo, a 40-character headline, a 150-character descriptive line, and a destination URL or install button.
+- Visual ad cards.
+A logo, a 40-character headline, a 150-character descriptive line, and a destination URL or install button.

 - Topic of the current conversation